uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As a server admin, I want a RESTful interface for most operations, so that I can connect to other servers and allow my users to use alternate clients other than the web frontend.
     * As a server admin, I want to be able to add nodes to share with.
     * As a server admin, I want to be able to remove nodes and stop sharing with them.
-    * As a server admin, I can prevent notes from connecting to my node if they don't have a valid username and password.
+    * As a server admin, I can prevent nodes from connecting to my node if they don't have a valid username and password.
     * As a server admin, node to node connections can be authenticated with HTTP Basic Auth, so that I don't have to deal with tokens.
     * As a server admin, I can disable the node to node interfaces for connections that I no longer want, in case another node goes bad.
     * As a server admin, I want everything to be stored in a well-indexed relational database, so that my website is snappy and I can write SQL to fix things if I need to, make backups, etc...